 The Ladies Leadership Program is a weekly afterschool educational program that supports young women at Kearny High School EID who want to learn and work in the male-dominated fields of architecture, engineering and construction.

-Coordinator, Leadership Programs
+Manager, Teen Leadership Programs

 Andrew has worked for JFS since 2008.
 He has a degree in Business Administration with an emphasis in Management from SDSU, where he was very involved with Hillel and led a Birthright trip to Israel.
 In 2010, he was selected by Major League Baseball and People Magazine as an "All-Star" in the "All-Stars Among Us" campaign for his passion and commitment while working with the Hand Up Food Pantry.
 He enjoys his work because he finds it rewarding that a younger generation is making a difference in the community.
-Andrew also enjoys spending time with his Little Pal in the Jewish BIGPals program.

 Send an email>>